Skip to Content

 Two young kids pose for a picture during an assembly at their school in Detroit.

-Public schools are improving in Detroit, but there’s still work to be done.
+Below-average public schools are a current reality of living in Detroit, and though they’re improving, there’s still work to be done.

 (Source: The James and Grace Lee Boggs School via Facebook)

-As of September 2023, Niche ranks Detroit with an overall above-average modest C+ grade, up from its 2020 rating of C-.
-The below-average quality of schools here is no secret, and many blame it on the city’s failure to do their due diligence.
+As of March 2026, Niche ranks Detroit with an overall B- grade; however, its public schools score a D+.
+The below-average quality of schools here is no secret, and many blame it on the city’s failure to do its due diligence.
 Public schools here are funded by headcount, which only further widens the gap between wealthy residents who can afford to send their children to private schools and residents who struggle financially and have no other option besides public schools.
 That said, there are still public schools that have magnet programs available, though they are few and far between until you hit high school.

 The Motown Museum in Detroit, Michigan.
 It’s a white building with a blue entrance.
 A sign that reads “Hitsville U.S.A.” is above the door, and there’s a historic MOTOWN plaque in front of the building.

-Check out the Motown Museum to learn about Detriot’s musical roots.
+Music is a big part of living in Detroit.
+Check out the Motown Museum to learn about the city’s musical roots.

 (Source: Motown Museum via Facebook)

-8. Music and Art are Part of the City’s Lifeblood.
+8. Music & Art Are Part of the City’s Lifeblood

-Three ride-atop Kayaks are left beached on Peche Island near Detroit.
-The people who rode them in appear to have gone off to explore.
+Three ride-atop kayaks are left beached on Peche Island near Detroit.

 (Source: @maxximus91 via Instagram)

-Detroit may not seem like the first place that comes to mind when it comes to island life, but this concrete jungle actually has surprising access to a number of nearby river islands.
+Detroit may not be the first place that comes to mind when it comes to island life, but this concrete jungle actually has surprising access to a number of nearby river islands.
 Topping the list is Belle Isle, the largest island park in the U.S. (see more in our “Things To Do” section).
-Other notable island outings: visiting the Gibraltar Bay Alpaca Farm in Grosse Ile Township, kayaking through the Humbug Island marshland, or catching Harsens Island’s bird migrations on the fly.
+Other notable island outings: Visiting the Gibraltar Bay Alpaca Farm in Grosse Ile Township, kayaking through the Humbug Island marshland, or catching Harsens Island’s bird migrations on the fly.

 More than a dozen people are waiting at the Grand Circus bus stop in Detroit, Michigan.